Rick Berg: 2012 U.S. Senate election

 On May 16, 2011, Berg announced he would run for the United States Senate seat being vacated by Democratic incumbent Kent Conrad.

-Election night results indicated that Berg had lost to former state Attorney General Heidi Heitkamp by a vote of 161,337 (50%) to 158,401 (49%).
+Election night results indicated that Berg had lost to former state Attorney General Heidi Heitkamp by 2,936 votes.
 As the difference was less than 1% of the ballots cast, Berg declined to concede immediately.
-The next day, however, Berg acknowledged his Democratic opponent's victory.
+The next day, however, Berg acknowledged Heitkamp's victory.